kkleia/PopClip-Extensions-Writing-Tools/README.md

     | WritingTools.Keypoint    | Create Key Points  | Control + Option + Command + K     |

     Additional: If you want to change the default shortcuts, modify the fourth line from the bottom in the AppleScript within Shortcuts:

+    **Note**: Keyboard shortcuts are set in the system settings under App Shortcuts, rather than directly in the Shortcuts editor.
+Setting them directly in the Shortcuts editor can cause infinite loops and system crashes.

     ```applescript
     keystroke "s" using {control down, option down, command down}
     ```